Programs in The Netherlands

 3. Social inclusion for destitute women and children

-WODF will also pursue programs that will target destitute persons in the Netherlands such as refugees and underprivileged migrant women.
+WODF will also pursue programs that will target destitute persons in the Netherlands such as refugees and underprivileged migrant women and young people.

 This will involve:

-• Training refugee and migrant women on various aspects such as digital / computer / numeracy literacy and job coaching to prepare them for labour integration.
+• Training refugee / migrant women and young people on various aspects such as digital / computer / numeracy literacy and job coaching to prepare them for labour integration.

 • Training them on prevention of domestic violence and cultural diversity with a view of promoting social inclusion and integration into the Dutch society.